EarlyBinder and instantiating parameters

 When type checking main we cannot just naively look at the return type of foo and assign the type T to the variable c, The function main does not define any generic parameters, T is completely meaningless in this context.
 More generally whenever an item introduces (binds) generic parameters, when accessing types inside the item from outside, the generic parameters must be instantiated with values from the outer item.

-In rustc we track this via the EarlyBinder type, the return type of foo is represented as an EarlyBinder<Ty> with the only way to acess Ty being to provide arguments for any generic parameters Ty might be using.
+In rustc we track this via the EarlyBinder type, the return type of foo is represented as an EarlyBinder<Ty> with the only way to access Ty being to provide arguments for any generic parameters Ty might be using.
 This is implemented via the EarlyBinder::instantiate method which discharges the binder returning the inner value with all the generic parameters replaced by the provided arguments.

 To go back to our example, when type checking main the return type of foo would be represented as EarlyBinder(T/#0).
 Then, because we called the function with i32, u128 for the generic arguments, we would call EarlyBinder::instantiate on the return type with [i32, u128] for the args.
 This would result in an instantiated return type of i32 that we can use as the type of the local c.